 |Cisco WebEx||1 Free Plan, 3 Paid Plans from $15.00/month and up||Breakout rooms, AI Meeting Assistant||Established SMBs that need an all-in-one solution with advanced features|

 |RingCentral Video||1 Free Plan, 1 Paid Plan from $14.99/month and up||Task management, in-meeting device switching||SMBs that communicate mainly via chat messaging and need a platform with task management capabilities|

 |Dialpad Meetings||1 Free Plan, 1 Paid Plan for $15.00/month||Automated Post Meeting Notes, Voice Intelligence||Companies that use video calling to communicate with clients|

 The Best Video Conferencing Tools for Small Business

 Video calling tools cut down on unnecessary meetings, make necessary ones much more efficient, allow for remote face-to-face communication, and have advanced team collaboration features like file sharing and whiteboard to cut down on miscommunications.

 However, the platform you choose makes a difference.

-The top video conferencing tools for smaller companies are:
+The best video conferencing tools for small businesses are: